What is Zoom?

-It is possible, there may be costs associated, please contact Zoom@georgetown.edu for more details.
+It is possible, but there may be costs associated with this.
+Please contact firstname.lastname@example.org for details.

-Yes, Zoom is fully HIPAA-compliant and is secured with AES-128 bit end-to-end encryption, please contact Zoom@georgetown.edu for help enabling end-to-end encryption.
+Zoom can be configured with AES-128 bit end-to-end encryption.
+However, this is not on by default.
+Please contact email@example.com for help enabling end-to-end encryption.

 - Connect to the fastest internet connection available.

 - Resolve technical problems by having your participants join a Zoom meeting a few days before the scheduled Zoom session.
 Participants should be using the same computer and internet connection they plan to use during the scheduled Zoom session.
 Or meet face-to-face (if possible) and have all participants bring their computers and join a Zoom meeting together.

 - Allow participants to join your scheduled meetings early.

 - When sharing a screen, have your presentation material (e.g., Microsoft PowerPoint document) running and ready before the Zoom meeting or class starts.
 Avoid launching and logging into programs while screen sharing.